 To understand what our Usability Testing services are all about, let’s start by letting you know what they are not.
 They are not about spending weeks recruiting users and observing them in a one-way mirrored room while we burn through your entire budget.
 Our Usability Tests typically involve 3-5 users for about 20 minutes each.
 Sometimes we bring them into our office.
 Sometimes we conduct web conferences and point them to a test site.
 Since the primary goal is to learn how real people use something before it is developed, it doesn’t take much effort to gain a whole lot of valuable knowledge.
-To us, a great-looking screen that is difficult to use is a bad design — and the best way to make a great design is to test it.
+To us, a great-looking screen that is difficult to use is a bad design — and the best way to know if you have a great design or not is to test it.

-- What are we looking to accomplish?
+What are we looking to accomplish?

-- Are there specific areas we suspect are causing issues?
+Are there specific areas we suspect are causing issues?

-- What questions should we be asking?
+What questions should we be asking?

-- What user scenarios should we be testing?
+What user scenarios should we be testing?

-- What are the user personas?
+What are the user personas we need to test?

-- What type of screen designs are needed for the tests?
+What type of screen designs are needed for the tests?

-- Visual Design Mockups
+Visual Design Mockups